appscode/blog/content/post/openshift/index.md

 > **If you reached here CONGRATULATIONS!! :confetti_ball:  :partying_face: 		:confetti_ball: The backup has been successful**.
 If you didn't its okay.
 You can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20OpenShift).

 ## Recover
-Let's think of a scenario in which the database has been accidentally deleted or there was an error in the database causing it to crash.</br>
+Let's think of a scenario in which the database has been accidentally deleted or there was an error in the database causing it to crash.
-In such a case, we have to pause the backupconfiguration so that the failed/damaged database does not get backed up into the cloud:
+In such a case, we have to pause the BackupConfiguration so that the failed/damaged database does not get backed up into the cloud:
 ```bash
 oc patch backupconfiguration -n demo sample-mysql-backup --type="merge" --patch='{"spec": {"paused": true}}'
 ```
-In order to show that the recovery has been successful let's simulate accidental database deletion.
+At first let's simulate accidental database deletion.

 ![Delete Database](deleteDatabase.png)

-**Now let's start recovering the database.**
 ### Step 1: Create a RestoreSession
 ```yaml
 apiVersion: stash.appscode.com/v1beta1